Ramyasri227/learn_git_branching/Section3.md

 # Git Learning Guide Section3

-This documentation Conatin the concepts of the Learn Git Branching
+This documentation contains the concepts of Section3 from Learn Git Branching.

 # Introduction to Cherry-Pick